iinsertNameHere/catnap-docs/docs/src/Configuration/Misc/FigletLogos.md

 The `[misc.figletLogos]` sections contains variables to configure *Figlet generated text logos*.

 > **NOTE:** For this to work, the optional dependency `figlet` has to be installed.
 > You will also need a figlet font file.
-You can get them at <http://www.figlet.org/fontdb.cgi> or the `basic.flf` font file from the `scripts/` folder in the Catnip repo.
+You can get them at <http://www.figlet.org/fontdb.cgi> or the `basic.flf` font file from the `scripts/` folder in the Catnap repo.

 ## Enable/Disable
 To enable or disable `figletLogos`, just set the `enable` variable to `true`/`false`.